22/08/2025 59comments | Jump to last

 30 Posted 22/08/2025 at 17:53:53

-Players won’t want to play for mr negative.
+Players won't want to play for Mr Negative.

-Go about your business in private, ffs.
+Go about your business in private, for fuck's sake.
+The knife-to-gunfight attitude still lingers.

 Mike Gaynes